elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 :::note

 In an array, the order of the elements is relevant.
-It depends on your intent, the rule for arrays does not apply to objects and order is not significant in objects.
+It depends on your intent, the rule for arrays does not apply to objects, and order is insignificant.

 :::